-This statement has been approved by the Council's Senior Management Team and the Portfolio Holder for Business, Leisure and Opportunities.
-It will be reviewed and updated annually.
+This statement has been approved by the Council's Senior Management Team and the Portfolio Holder for Housing and Communities.
+It will continue to be reviewed and updated annually.
 The Statement with associated actions is reported to the Cabinet each year for monitoring and assurance purposes.